The Job Openings and Labor Turnover Survey (JOLTS) program produces data on job openings, hires, and separations.

 Job Openings and Labor Turnover Survey

-hires rate (3.4 percent) and the separations rate (3.2 percent) showed little change in May.
+hires rate (3.5 percent) and the separations rate (3.3 percent) held steady in June.

 - Megan Sweitzer "Job openings continue to rise in 2013"